 AD and BC are parallel and equal

 A parallelogram has its own set of unique properties.
-To truly understand what a parallelogram is, it’s essential to learn the properties of a parallelogram.
-These properties hold for all types of parallelograms and can be used to prove or solve various geometric problems.
+To truly understand what is a parallelogram, one must explore its key properties.
+These properties hold for all types of parallelogram and are used in solving many geometry problems.

 Opposite sides are equal and parallel